 However, there are cases when the permit fee must be paid separately from other construction costs.

-In this blog post, we will look at how much building permits are in Omaha, NE, in 2024.
+In this blog post, we will answer the question ‘How much do permits cost?’.
 We will discuss what factors can affect the permit fee costs and what to be aware of during the construction.

 A deck building permit cost is between $50 to $150.
 Covered deck permits will cost more, depending on the city.